- What we're thinking about building on this site

 - Current status

-- The designs below have been approved by the Planning team.
-We are preparing the site for development
+- The designs below have been approved by the Planning team, and our homes are now under construction.

 - How can residents have their say on our plans?